-A body lift procedure may take between two and five hours to perform with a general and local anesthetic.
-Your plastic surgeon will mark incision sites, which will be placed in the natural folds of the skin, where they can be hidden if possible.
+A body lift procedure generally takes between two and five hours to perform under general or local anesthetic.
+Your plastic surgeon will make incision sites that are placed in the natural folds of the skin where they can be hidden if possible.
 The body lift treatment is circumferential and is often done in stages.
-After the incisions are made, the excess skin is lifted and removed and liposuction may be performed for contouring.
+After the incisions are made, the excess skin is lifted and removed.
+Additionally, liposuction may be performed for contouring.
 Antibiotics will be administered both before and after the procedure.

 What Can I Expect After a Body Lift?